 SLPOnline Prerequisite Coursework

-There is a high demand for these courses and the earlier you submit your SLP Online enrollment form, the better your chance of obtaining the courses of your choice.
+There is a high demand for these courses and the earlier you submit your SLPOnline enrollment form, the better your chance of obtaining the courses of your choice.
 If your plans change after registering, please drop promptly.
 These courses are in high demand and fill quickly.
 Dropping promptly will allow someone else to have the space.

 Successful completion of these slponline courses will NOT guarantee admission to graduate school at Longwood University or any other college/university.
 Your performance in these courses will not affect or be averaged with your cumulative undergraduate GPA earned in a bachelor's degree.
 Your cumulative GPA earned with a bachelor's degree must meet the minimum required for admission (3.0 at Longwood University) in order to be considered.
 If you have earned a master's degree, it supersedes the bachelor's degree for admission criteria related to GPA.
 Many graduate programs in speech-language pathology (including Longwood University) require a minimum grade of B or higher in specific discipline courses.

 If you are transferring these SLPOnline courses to another university, you should contact that university to understand the impact of your grade(s) on your GPA at that university.